 P-Curve.
-Another novel technique for accounting for small-study effects is p-curve (Simonsohn et al., 2014a, 2014b).
-The p-curve technique estimates the underlying effect size by inspecting the distribution of significant p-values.
+Another novel technique for accounting for small-study effects is p-curve (Simonsohn et al., 2014a, 2014b), which estimates the underlying effect size by inspecting the distribution of significant p-values.
 When the null hypothesis is true (i.e. δ = 0), the p-curve is flat: significant p-values are as likely to be less than .01 as they are between .04 and .05.
 When the null hypothesis is false, the p-curve becomes right-skewed such that p-values less than .01 are more common than are p-values between .04 and .05.
 The degree of right skew is proportionate to the power of studies to detect an effect; larger sample sizes or effects will yield greater degrees of right skew.
 By considering the p-values and sample sizes of significant studies, p-curve can be used to generate a maximum-likelihood estimate of the true effect size.

-One weakness of p-curve estimation is that questionable research practices introduce left skew into the p-curve.
+One weakness of p-curve estimation is that questionable research practices may introduce left skew into the p-curve.
 The combination of right skew from fairly reported studies and left skew from questionable studies results in a flatter p-curve than would be found if all studies had been fairly reported.
 Thus p-curve will underestimate the true effect size in these circumstances.
 Aside from this weakness, simulation work suggests that p-curve is quite effective at estimating true effect sizes (Simonsohn et al., 2014a, 2014b).